silo-finance/silo-contracts-v2/certora/docs/source/properties/silo_props.rst

    Accruals happen at the expected interactions.

-   .. todo:: Is this a duplicate?
+   .. todo:: Might be a duplicate.

 ----